Stochastic smoothing accelerated gradient method for general constrained nonsmooth convex composite optimization: Smoothing functions

-{\textbf{--Nesterov's smoothing for (\ref{orip-2})}} 1mm The Nesterov's smoothing technique for a deterministic nonsmooth function was introduced in \cite{nesterov2005smooth}.
+The Nesterov's smoothing technique for a deterministic nonsmooth function was introduced in \cite{nesterov2005smooth}.
 Now we extend it to a stochastic nonsmooth function.
-Assume that $\mathbf{H}(\cdot,\xi)$ has the max linear structure in \eqref{h} for $\xi \in \Xi$ almost everywhere (a.e.).
-Then the Nesterov's smoothing technique \cite{nesterov2005smooth} can be used to construct a smoothing approximation $\tilde{h}_{\mu}(x):= {\mathbb{E}}[\tilde{\mathbf{H}}_{\mu}(x,\xi)]$ of $h$ in \eqref{orip-2} as follows.
+Assume that $\mathbf{H}(\cdot,\xi)$ has the max linear structure for $\xi \in \Xi$ almost everywhere (a.e.), i.e.,

+where $U$ is a bounded closed convex set, $A_{\xi}$ is a linear operator, and $Q_{\xi}$ is a continuous convex function.